nguyencuong382/vell/README.md

 vell
 ```

-Check spell on specific folder
+Check spell on a specific folder

 ```bash
 vell ./test